 Simplex-based solvers typically discard initial values.
 However, they can use basis status information, if available.
 Basis statuses can be set either within AMPL or by a previous optimization.
-Information on interpreting and setting variable statuses is provided in Chapter 9, CPLEX Status Codes in AMPL.
+Information on interpreting and setting variable statuses is provided in CPLEX Status Codes in AMPL on page 85.